clemjvdm/n-body/docs/collision_detection.md

 And here the circles do overlap so they would get detected by our a posteriori collision detection algorithm.
 But making smaller time steps is computationally expensive, as we'd have to go through all computations inversely as many times.
 So with $\Delta = 0.25$ we'd have to do many operations $4$ times instead of $1$.
 Yikes.

 Despite these limitations many large n-body simulations use a posteriori collision detection because they don't require strong accuracy for collisions and can hence afford rather large time steps.
 In such a scenario the method tends to be computationally efficient.

 The alternative is *a priori collision* detection, such collision detection uses typically complex algorithms to predict the exact point at which two bodies will collide.

-This usually means better accuracy and stability, but it comes at the cost of more complexity which can in term also mean less computational efficiency.
+This means better accuracy and stability, but it comes at the cost of more complexity which can in term also mean less computational efficiency.

 What is likely the most popular and best a priori collision detection method is described [here](https://programmerart.weebly.com/separating-axis-theorem.html).
-However, I attempted to find such a method without consulting the interned and stumbled upon a simpler solution which only works for circles (ideal for this simulation).
+However, I attempted to find such a method without consulting the interned and stumbled upon a simpler solution which only works for circles (ok for this simulation).

 Suppose we have two circles with centers at $(x_1,y_1)$ and $(x_2, y_2)$ and radii $r_1$ and $r_2$, one is stationary whilst the other has a velocity vector $v_1$